tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Authentication Messages

-As discussed in {{protocol-overview}}, TLS uses a common set of messages for authentication, key confirmation, and handshake
+As discussed in {{protocol-overview}}, TLS generally uses a common set of messages for authentication, key confirmation, and handshake
 integrity: Certificate, CertificateVerify, and Finished.
-These messages are always sent as the last messages in their handshake flight.
+(The PreSharedKey binders also perform key confirmation, in a similar fashion.)
+These three messages are always sent as the last messages in their handshake flight.
 The Certificate and CertificateVerify messages are only sent under certain circumstances, as defined below.
 The Finished